Getting Ready For Camp

 The instructions for sending these medications are listed below.

-The Beber Camp Medication Authorization Form must be uploaded to our website in the appropriate place in the forms section.
-You must upload each child’s forms all at once, so please wait to do that until you have all the signed forms you need (parent signature for over-the-counter meds and the doctor’s signature for prescription meds).
+The Beber Camp Medication Authorization Form must be uploaded to our website in the appropriate place in the Forms Section.
+You must upload each child’s forms all at once, so please wait to do that until you have all the signed forms you need (parent’s signature for over-the-counter meds and the doctor’s signature for prescription meds).
+Save the hard copies if you need to add any forms later so you can upload them all together.

 - Labeling Instructions: Please label the individual item (not the box) with your child’s full name, use tape or other sticky labels – do not write directly on the plastic cases or tubes, as it will rub off.